pypeaday/olivet-davinci-resolve-automation/README.md

 3. Load multiple files and they _should_ match multiple songs as long as I start the subtitle at the right spot
 4. When rendering a service the subtitles can be exported as one separate file, but not multiple files per track - that's one reason to make srt files per song first
 4b.
 Actually looks like I can only export a fle _or_ embed in video, and for formatting for subtitles to look big in the center then it needs to be embedded... not a big deal if we have srt files per song

-## TODOs

-1. Database of songs, instrumentals, etc.
-2. Database of songs with lyrics and backgrounds (or no background) which could hopefully be used with Presenter

 ## NOTES